 Figure 1 shows this effect for a series of epitaxial AlxGa1-xAs thin films on GaAs substrates.
 As the aluminum content in the thin film decreases, the lattice parameter of the layer peak on the left due to the film moves toward the location of the GaAs substrate peak on the right.
 In principle, this change in lattice parameter can be used to determine the composition of an epitaxial thin film as long as the replacement atoms are substitutional.
 That is, the replacement atoms must replace other atoms in the actual crystal structure.
 Interstitial atoms do not significantly change a crystal’s lattice parameters.

-Contact us today for your High Resolution XRD Epitaxial film composition needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your High Resolution XRD Epitaxial film composition needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.